-Furthermore, Lagrangian particle probability maps for the simulations performed with climatological velocity values over the duration of 13 years do not differ from the maps of runs that were performed with the continuous velocity data as described above.
-Nonetheless, the particle percentages and transit times for the source regions differ.
-The highest discrepancies are a deviation of 30 % for the percentage of particles that travel from the PG to the western part of the ASOMZ.
+Furthermore, Lagrangian particle probability maps for the simulations performed with climatological velocity values over a duration of 13 years do not differ from the maps of runs that were performed with the continuous velocity data as described above.
+Nonetheless the particle percentages and transit times for the source regions differ.
+The highest discrepancies are a deviation of 30 % for the particles percentage of particles that travel from the PG to the western part of the ASOMZ.
 Other runs show discrepancies between 4-6 % in particle percentages.
 A year-to-year time series analysis of the velocities shows strong damping for the climatology having peak velocities of 0.2 compared to about 0.8 m/s (not shown here).

-To test the spatiotemporal variability, runs with the length of 8 years were performed with a temporal offset of 2 years between the runs.
-Again, the particle probability maps (Fig. 7) show similar results among each other (not shown here).
-Concerning the standard deviations of particle percentages reaching the source regions, values lie between 0.3 for particles travelling between the RS and ER and 8.6 for particles travelling form the PG to the WR.
-These huge differences of particle amount traveling from the marginal seas into the ASOMZ in different years, as well as the comparison with climatological velocity runs, suggests a dependency on interannual variabilities.
-These are probably linked to the variability in monsoon strength that influences the intermediate circulation in the AS.
-Therefore, the seasonality analysis was performed with 3 runs for each release location over 8 years to get a more confident result and better travel times, smoothing out possible burst of years with strong ventilating currents.
+To test the spatiotempotal variability, runs with the length of 8 years were performed with a temporal offset of 2 years between the runs.
+Again, the particle probability maps (Fig. 6) show similar results among each other (not shown here).

+5 Concerning the standard deviations of particle percentages reaching the source regions, values lie between 0.3 for particles travelling between the RS and ER and 8.6 for particles travelling form the PG to the WR.
+These huge differences of particle amount from the marginal seas, as also the comparison with climatological velocity runs, let suspect a dependency on interannual variabilities, probably in the monsoon strength, influencing the intermediate circulation in the AS.
+Therefore, the seasonality analysis was performed with the 6 runs over 8 years to get a more confident result and better travel times, smoothing out possible burst of years with strong ventilating currents.